pepkit/pepkit.github.io/_docs/project_config.md

 ### Project config section: metadata

-The `metadata` section contains paths to various parts of the project: the output directory (the parent directory), the results subdirector, the submission subdirectory (where submit scripts are stored), and pipeline scripts.Pointers to sample annotation sheets.
-This is the only required section.
+The `metadata` section is **the only required section** of a PEP.
+It contains paths to various parts of the project: this must include pointers to at least 1) the output directory (the parent directory) and 2) the sample annotation sheet.

+A minimal example with just the required variables:

+	metadata:
+	  sample_annotation: /path/to/sample_annotation.csv
+	  output_dir: /path/to/parent/output/folder

+The `metadata` section may also optionally include pointers to the submission-script subdirectory (where submit scripts are stored), the results subdirectory, and pipeline interface files (for looper pipelines).

 Example:

 	metadata:
 	  sample_annotation: /path/to/sample_annotation.csv
-	  output_dir: /path/to/output/folder
+	  output_dir: /path/to/parent/output/folder
+	  results_subdir: results_pipeline
+	  submission_dir: submission
 	  pipeline_interfaces: /path/to/pipeline_interface.yaml